prakashbarui20187/SQL-IMPORTANT-QUESTIONS/README.md

 </br>3.
 Table/Relation is the simplest form of data storage object in R-DB.
 </br>4.
 MySQL is open-source RDBMS, and it uses SQL for all CRUD operations
 # <sub>5.
 MySQL used client-server model, where client is CLI or frontend that used services provided by MySQL server.</sub>
 # <sub>6.
-Difference between SQL and MySQL</sub> </br>SQL is Structured Query language used to perform CRUD operations in R-DB, while MySQL is a RDBMS used to
+Difference between SQL and MySQL</sub>
+</br>SQL is Structured Query language used to perform CRUD operations in R-DB, while MySQL is a RDBMS used to
 store, manage and administrate DB (provided by itself) using SQL.
-SQL DATA TYPES (Ref: https://www.w3schools.com/sql/sql_datatypes.asp)
+# <SUB>SQL DATA TYPES
-1. In SQL DB, data is stored in the form of tables.
+</br>1.
+In SQL DB, data is stored in the form of tables.
-2. Data can be of different types, like INT, CHAR etc
+</br>2.
+Data can be of different types, like INT, CHAR etc